oxigraph/oxigraph/server/README.md

 ## Installation

 You need to have [a recent stable version of Rust and Cargo installed](https://www.rust-lang.org/tools/install).
-You also need [clang](https://clang.llvm.org/) to build RocksDB.

 To download, build and install the latest released version run `cargo install oxigraph_server`.
 There is no need to clone the git repository.